 Manipulation is frequently used during the clinical encounter to restore normal function of the elbow joint.

 Steroid injections are guided by ultrasound for safety and accuracy and are frequently very effective in decreasing pain and inflammation from arthritis and overuse tendonitis of the elbow.

-We are still one the few groups that use ultrasound for guidance of Botox therapy.
+We are still one of the few groups that use ultrasound for guidance of Botox therapy.

-When chronic elbow painful conditions such as often seen in trauma are encountered, patient is referred for specialized treatments known as ART and Graston mobilization to a chiropractor that works closely with our physicians.
+When chronic painful elbow conditions such as often seen in trauma are encountered, the patient is referred for specialized treatments known as ART and Graston mobilization to a chiropractor that works closely with our physicians.